-- 1. Why do nonprofits have boards?
+1. Why do nonprofits have boards?

-- IRS-designated 501(c) tax exempt organizations

-- Surplus revenues used to achieve mission

-- Vary greatly in size, purpose and operations
+- IRS-designated 501(c) tax exempt organizations - Surplus revenues used to achieve mission - Vary greatly in size, purpose and operations of the US population is female of nonprofit CEOs are female of nonprofit board members are female

-- 2. Who serves on those boards?

-- 3. Who is really leading the organization?
+3. Who is really leading the organization?